 Solar controller panel and battery voltage

-Solar controllers are essentially battery chargers, limiting the voltage that is fed to your batteries so they don't over-charge.
+Solar controllers are essentially battery chargers, limiting the voltage that is fed to your batteries so they don't over‑charge.
 You can destroy a battery bank very quickly if you over charge it for long enough, especially if you use Gel or AGM type batteries.
 So a charge controller, while not strictly necessary, is usually a good idea.
 Many basic controllers can be had for $50 or so.
-A good solar controller will be fairly sophisticated and will provide you with multi-phase charge cycles.
-First a bulk phase, where all the power is fed into the batteries, then an Acceptance phase (often called other things as there's no standardization) where the voltage is limited to a pre-determined value, and finally a Float phase where the controller decides that the battery bank is fully charged so it drops the voltage to about 13.5v so the batteries stay full but not over-full.
-Good controllers will have programs for all the different battery types (wet, gel, and AGM) and some will come with temperature sensors for the batteries, as a battery's finish voltage is temperature dependent.
+A good solar controller will be fairly sophisticated and will provide you with multi‑phase charge cycles.
+First a bulk phase, where all the power is fed into the batteries, then an Acceptance phase (sometimes called other things as there's little standardization) where the voltage is limited to a predetermined value, and finally a Float phase where the controller decides that the battery bank is fully charged so it drops the voltage to about 13.5v so the batteries stay full but not over‑full.
+Good controllers will have programs for all the different battery types (wet, gel, AGM, and sometimes LiFePO4) and some will come with temperature sensors for the batteries, as a battery's finish voltage is temperature dependent.
 Also, a good charge controller should not sense the battery voltage through the charging lines, as these may develop some resistance (corrosion, etc) which will affect the controller's ability to accurately determine the battery's voltage.
 We're talking small fractions of a volt here.
 Instead, the controller should have separate sense lines that sense the voltage of your battery bank but don't actually carry any current.
 (Good alternator regulators and AC battery chargers will have similar features.)

 Interior of our Solar Boost 50 Controller